 Prevents the formation of thrombi (blood clots), protects blood, nerve, and muscle cells (= antioxidant), necessary for preserving fertility

 There is a vitamin K from plant (spinach, cabbage, broccoli, green tea) sources and one derived from animal (liver) sources.
 Our intestine bacteria can synthesize a large part of one큦 daily needs.

 K1 is primarily responsible for blood clotting; a deficiency leads to an increased tendency to bleeding.
 K2 is important for bone metabolism.

 We have been determining the vitamin content in blood for years and have primarily measured an increasing deficiency of vitamins D3 and B12!

 – for D3 due to insufficient tanning of the skin (one protects oneself against skin cancer with a high skin protection factor) and the skin’s decreased synthesis capacity caused by environmental toxins

 – for B12 due to the reduced content in animal products (in livestock itself and through storage and cooling), the generally reduced meat consumption and the lowered absorption in the intestine (our intestines suffer from the effects of pollution).

 Measurably, we rarely find a deficiency of the other vitamins … but we still recommend a moderate intake.
 Since our organism is increasingly burdened with environmental toxins, this leads to increased formation of body-damaging oxidative degradation products and free radicals.
 We can reduce these using vitamins, wich are “antioxidants” and also support the body.

-Do we need thus additional vitamins, even if we eat well, because the need for “antioxidants” for “detoxification” has increased?
+Do we need thus additional vitamins – such as those that can be found under this list of Multivitamins for men by Vitabiotics – even if we eat well, because the need for “antioxidants” for “detoxification” has increased?
 Again, as always … do not exaggerate, more is not always better … but for those questions you’ve indeed to come to the right place!